kjellberg/paddle_rails/README.md

 - `active?`, `trialing?`, `canceled?`, `paused?` - Status checks
 - `in_trial?` - Returns true if currently in trial period
 - `current_period_active?` - Returns true if billing period is active
+- `scheduled_for_cancellation?` - Returns true if subscription is scheduled for cancellation
 - `owner` - Returns the polymorphic owner (User, Team, etc.)
 - `items` - Returns all subscription items (has_many)
 - `prices` - Returns all prices through items (has_many through: :items)